 This Practice Note provides a toolkit for defending a human rights challenge.
 It identifies the type and scope of human rights under the European Convention on Human Rights (ECHR) and the Human Rights Act 1998, and considers the relevant duties and process under the UK legislation, with reference to key definitions, principles and defences.

-This Practice Note covers the four main canons of statutory construction relevant to the protection of human rights, examining the case law and principles so that legislation drafters can ensure new legislation is drafted in accordance with these principles.
+This Practice Note outlines the main canons of statutory construction relevant to the protection of human rights in UK law, examining the relevant case law and principles so that legislation drafters can ensure new legislation is drafted in accordance with these principles.

 This Practice Note considers the law around whether the decisions in cases taken to Strasbourg are binding on the UK.
 It outlines how the Human Rights Act 1998 gives effect to Convention rights and the extent of the mirror principle.